|

 Jack would stay with us in West Ham

-whenever he could and we would visit speedway tracks in London and take
+whenever he could and we would visit speedway tracks in London and

-chance when I was invited to race for England in Australia for the
+the chance when I was invited to race for England in Australia for the

-1950-51 season under the Captain Jack Parker.
-It was there in Sydney
+1950-51 season under the captain Jack Parker.

-killed during a gaol break - he was a warder - when Jack was quite young
+father had been killed during a gaol break - he was a warder - when Jack was quite young

 ).
 I would stay at Randwick - a Sydney suburb - with Jack and the family